ullahinayat/ullahinayat.github.io/_pages/about.md

 ---

-Welcome to my personal homepage!
+Welcome to my personal website!

 I am currently based in Seoul, South Korea where I work as an ISEF Research Fellow at the Environmental Planning Institute (EPI), Seoul National University (SNU).
 Before joining SNU, I worked as Assistant Professor, at the National University of Sciences and Technology (NUST) Pakistan.
 I received Ph.D in Public Policy from the Korea Development Institute (KDI), School of Public Policy and Management under the Global Ambassador’s Scholarship Program.